Sally Jo 08-20-72

 Keith & Sally 06-12-93

 Born in 1972, Sally was the fifth and last child born to her parents, Willis and Pat Ward.
 While attending the Christian school of their church, Sally trusted Christ as her Savior at nine years of age.
 During her teen years, she was very involved in the music program by playing the piano for various singing groups and also giving piano lessons.
-Sally graduated from Oklahoma Baptist College and Calvary Baptist Institute in 1993 before marrying Keith Stensaas.
+Sally graduated from Bible College in 1993 before marrying Keith Stensaas.
 Shane joined the family in March of 1995, being the only American-born child in their family.
 Stanley, Shae-Lynn, Shiloh, Skyler and Savannah are five more blessings that God gave to their family while in Uganda.

 God has given our family a wonderful sending church, Capitol City Baptist Church, located in Austin, Texas.
 Behind every great church is a great pastor, and I count it a privilege to call Pastor Adam Thompson my pastor.
 He and his wife Kim are leading our church in Christian growth and outreach, and I believe that great things are in store for Capitol City Baptist Church.